-According to the WHO, about 8.5 million people are at risk of malaria in Nepal.
+According to the WHO, about 8.2 million people are at risk of malaria in Nepal.
 However, over the last decade, the country has made substantial progress in fighting the disease.
-Malaria declined significantly from over 30,000 cases in 2010 to less than 4,000 cases in 2017 and Nepal is currently implementing an acceleration to elimination programme.1 There were less than 10 reported deaths in 2017 from 75 districts in the country, while the other 35 districts have reported zero malaria cases between 2010 and 2013.2 Nepal has also been identified by WHO as one of 21 countries with the potential to eliminate malaria by 2020.3
+Malaria declined significantly from over 30,000 cases in 2010 to less than 4,000 cases in 2017 and Nepal is currently implementing an acceleration to elimination programme.1 There were less than 5 reported deaths in 2018 and 35 districts have reported zero malaria cases between 2010 and 2013.2 Nepal has also been identified by WHO as one of 21 countries with the potential to eliminate malaria by 2020.3

-Despite this steep decrease over the longer term, recently there has been a significant increase (by over 20%) from 2016 to 2017.1 This is likely due to the open border with India and limited financial and human resources.5
+Despite this steep decrease over the longer term, recently there has been an increase (by over 13%) from 2017 to 2018.1 This is likely due to the open border with India and limited financial and human resources.5

 Plasmodium vivax malaria and P. falciparum malaria are the dominant forms of malaria in the country.3 P. vivax represents about 70% of all malaria cases while P. falciparum cases make up the rest.
 More than half of the malaria cases are imported.3